 - 10.4 Landscape and land use

 - 10.4.7

 - Research may show whether fields were mainly created to control grazing.
 The importance of grassland management in the Iron Age economy, and the degree of specialisation of grazing farmsteads, for example whether horse raising was a major economic activity in the Thames Valley, should be explored.

-- 10.6 Social organisation

-- 10.6.7

-- The size of communities in the Iron Age, their social and economic relationships and the degree of economic specialisation need more investigation.

 - 10.7 The built environment

 - 10.7.4

 - ...
 More balanced sampling of Iron Age sites, concentrating less on pits, and targeting four-post structures and ditches etc. would be beneficial.